 - Change the sorting of articles (only for the main list)

-- Change the position of the category sticker (this doesn’t apply to the carousel list layout, as the sticker on that layout is fixed at the top left corner)
+- Hide or change the position of the category sticker (this doesn’t apply to the carousel list layout, as the sticker on that layout is fixed at the top left corner)

 Then comes the Popular/Related list settings, which are not related to the “Related articles” section on the individual articles.

 With these settings you can enable the popular articles list, change the header and define the number of articles shown in the list.

 At the bottom, you will find settings related to the article pages.
 These settings are inherited to all articles – both articles belonging to this list and to sub-lists.